otto-torino/django-baton/README.md

 - `admin/delete_confirmation.html`, needed because of a bug (IMO) in the template, in particular the `extra_head` block does not contain the parent content, hence it must be overridden;
 - `admin/delete_selected_confirmation.html`, same as above.

-Baton is based on the coolest frontend technologies:
+Baton is based on the following frontend technologies:

 - bootstrap 4-alpha6
 - FontAwesome 4.7.0

 Flexbox is used here and there to accomplish responsiveness. jQuery is used for DOM manipulations.

-All js, fonts and css are compiled and produce a single js file which is included in the base_site template.
+All js, fonts and css are compiled, and produce a single js file which is included in the base_site template.

 A custom menu is provided, the menu is rendered through js, and data are fetched in json format through ajax request.